-The CMVM may refuse to grant an authorisation for the marketing of an AIU to certain types of investors if their protection is not properly ensured.
+The Securities Market Commission may refuse to grant an authorisation for the marketing of an alternative investment fund to certain types of investors if their protection is not properly ensured.

 Assets portfolio

 22. Who holds the portfolio of assets?
 What regulations are in place for its protection?